 For example, if you plan to make a pattern of the stripes, you need to draw a pattern so that the stripes do not interlace chaotically, and you can track the path of each strip separately.

-For chip carving, we need a material that will not flake: satinwood, alder, chestnut, linden, etc. Linden, satin, and chestnut are preferable, and rotten specks are often found in alder, which is why the tree loses its strength.
+For chip carving, we need a material that will not flake: satinwood, alder, chestnut, linden, etc. Linden, satin, and chestnut are preferable, and rotten specks are often found in alder, so the tree loses its strength.

-Poplar is too soft, spruce and pine are not suitable for carving at all since it is difficult to cut across.
-If you take into account the harder species, then oak and mahogany are excellent for carving.
+Poplar is too soft, and spruce and pine are not suitable for carving since it is difficult to cut across.
+If you consider the harder species, then oak and mahogany are excellent for carving.
 Maple and pear are incredibly dense, and working with them will require strength and tension.
-If possible, then for starters, it is recommended to use a satin tree.
+If possible, then it is recommended to use a satin tree for starters.